 He has a passion for preaching and teaching, community outreach, and loving folks into the Kingdom of God.
 He enjoys being involved in the local community through church and civic outreach projects.
 He also enjoys travel, model railroading, collecting guitars and kayaking.

 Suzanne Foster is originally from Charlotte, N.C.
 She graduated from Winthrop College in 1981 and moved to Snellville, GA after marrying her husband Tim in 1983.
-They have two daughters, Erin, who is 25 and Megan, 22.
+They have two married daughters, Erin (Thomas) and Megan (Joshua) and one grandson, Jackson.
 Suzanne began working at Mt.
 Carmel in 1991 while still living in Snellville and attending Snellville UMC.
 Four years later, the family moved to Norcross and joined Mt.
 Carmel which has been the perfect church home for them, as well as a job that she loves.

 Director of Youth Ministries